imagekitio/docs-keep-a-changelog/features/caches.md

 ImageKit.io provides two ways to deliver images for your website - from the [media library](../media-library/overview/), or your [server/storage](../integration/configure-origin/).
 Each of these image sources follow certain caching rules pre-determined by ImageKit.io.
 Additionally, you can define your [own caching rules](caches.md#user-defined-caching), if needed.

+## Internal Caching

+ImageKit.io caches a copy of every transformed and optimized image at the CDN.
+Additionally, ImageKit.io also maintains its internal caches, which are co-located with its processing engine across [6 global locations](../media-library/overview/#where-is-the-imagekit-io-media-library-available-geographically).
+In case any URL is missed by the CDN, internal caches deliver the resources without passing on the request to your server or storage.
+The same process is followed when you integrate ImageKit.io with a [custom CDN](../testing-and-infrastructure-setup/integrate-with-your-cdn.md).

 ## Default Caching Rules

 1. The original copies of the images and files are stored permanently within the [Media library](../media-library/overview/) when using the Media Library to store and deliver the images.